 eLearning is an abundantly visual medium.
 As a result, designers and developers who can think visually are able to envision the final product, conceive visuals for content and visualize how information fits together.

-Although this book is oriented toward the solving and selling of ideas in business, most of the techniques and concepts can be easily transferred to the general notion of solving problems through visual thinking.
+Although this book is oriented toward business, most of the techniques and concepts focus on solving problems through visual thinking.
 I’m a big fan of this approach.
 When I have a lots of information and content to understand and organize, I sit on the floor with large pieces of paper and start diagramming like mad.
-It might take ten tries to pull it altogether, but drawing definitely helps many of us to think things through.
+It might take ten tries to pull it altogether, but drawing is another way of thinking things through.

 Often, our roles expand beyond design and development and into the business realm.
-We might need to convince a client that training will solve a problem, show a SME a quick sketch for an interactive activity, or visualize some concepts to help a client understand where we’re going with an idea.
-In this light, the book can be quite handy for multiple purposes.
+We might need to convince a client that training will solve a problem, show a SME a quick sketch for an interactive activity, or visualize concepts to help a client understand.
+The Back of the Napkin and visual thinking can help with all of these use cases.

-The Back of the Napkin is organized into four sections and here’s a quick summary of each one.
+The Back of the Napkin has four sections.
+Here’s a quick summary of each one.

-- Introductions: In Part I, get ready to be convinced that anyone can become competent at visual thinking.
+- Introductions: In Part I, the author tries to convince the reader that anyone can become competent at visual thinking.
 Why would you want to?
 Because it promotes problem solving and facilitates communication.
 The author then explains how looking, seeing and imagining are the processes of visual thinking.